A Guide to the Most Popular Algerian Food to Try

 - Similar to what we associate with Morrocan cuisine, Algerians eat a lot of Kefta, which is a common dish – a spiced meatball, as well as kebabs known as brochettes.

 - Bread is eaten with every main course, so the most common you’ll find is kesra, a flatbread made with semolina, as well as French breads such as fougasse and the baguette.

 - Salad will also be eaten, usually containing beetroot and anchovies.

 - A French frie baguette is a common street food, as well as the unusual chickpea omelette sandwich.

 Kesra, the most commonly eaten bread in Algeria, made from semolina

 - Fruit is common after a big meal

-- Food is most commonly eaten on the floor and with your hands (always the right as the left is unclean – i’m left-handed so not sure how I could cope!)
+- Food is most commonly eaten on the floor and with your hands (never the left hand as the left is considered unclean – i’m left-handed so not sure how I could cope!)

 - During the holy month of Ramadan, Muslims in Algeria observe fasting from sunrise to sunset.
 The evening meal, known as iftar, is a significant and festive occasion marked by the breaking of the fast with dates and a variety of traditional dishes.